c4ristian/collatz/readme.md

 - [generator](collatz/generator.py) - methods to generate Collatz sequences and related features
 - [graph](collatz/graph.py) - methods to create and analyse Collatz graphs

-The project furthermore provides [jupyter notebooks](notebooks) and scripts for data exports.
+The project furthermore offers [jupyter notebooks](notebooks) and scripts for data exports.
+The notebooks are stored as [markdown](https://en.wikipedia.org/wiki/Markdown) files to support efficient versioning in git.
+The synchronisation between markdown files and ipynb files is handled by the framework [jupytext](https://github.com/mwouts/jupytext) (for further instructions see below).

 ## Where to get it
 The source code is currently hosted on GitHub at: